elementor/wp2static/readme.md

 Using the [WP Crontrol](https://wordpress.org/plugins/wp-crontrol/) plugin, you can add this hook to a schedule to trigger an export: `wp_static_html_output_server_side_export_hook`.
 This will run your export using the settings you've saved via the GUI.
 Via this method, you can schedule your exports to happen daily or if you're after an *on-post publish* kind of behaviour, you could set this to every few minutes.

-## Roadmap

-A [Waffle.io project board](https://waffle.io/leonstafford/wordpress-static-html-plugin) shows what is upcoming and being worked on.
-You can filter the board by bugs, new features, enhancements, etc.

-### other things in the works

- - selectively export only changed pages since last output
- - more export targets (GitLab, BitBucket and more)
- - auto trigger an export on a post/page publish action
- - WP CLI integration
- - submission of bug report from within plugin
- - backwards compatibility with older php and wordpress versions (degrade gracefully) (delayed until further release)

 ## Development